RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Applicability of proposed method for COVID-19

 \subsection{Use of RelDenClu for finding relevant features in COVID-19 dataset}

+For this analysis the data has been obtained from two sources.
+The first one called the WDI dataset henceforth, is taken from the site of \cite{WBwdi}.
+Twenty-seven attributes that intuitively seem relevant to the spread of COVID-19 and do not contain too many missing values were selected, for further analysis.
+The list of World Development indicators in this dataset is provided in the appendix \ref{apptable}.
+The second dataset contains the cumulative number of COVID-19 cases detected in a country on each day, and the same has been provided by \cite{Dong2020}.
+The parameters used by RelDenClu are $\mathtt{Sim2Seed}=0.98$, $\mathtt{ReuseAllSeeds}=\mathtt{FALSE}$, $\mathtt{ReuseSeedSim}=0.7$, $\mathtt{ObsInMinBase}=10$ and $\mathtt{MinSeedSize}=15$, $\mathtt{ClusSim}=0.75$.
+The normalization used is $norm_1()$.

-To do this we use the number of confirmed COVID-19 cases from 22 Jan to 21 May 2020 at an interval of 7 days i.e., we take the cumulative number of confirmed cases and deaths till each Friday.
+To understand the features affecting the infection rate, we use the number of confirmed COVID-19 cases for the month of January 2020 i.e., the cumulative number of confirmed cases each day of January.
 This along with WDI features is used as input for RelDenClu.
-We define the infection rate as the number of confirmed COVID-19 cases divided by the population of a region.
+We define the infection rate as the number of confirmed COVID-19 cases per million people living in a region.
 We find countries lying above 90 percentile in terms of infection rate.
 The bicluster having a maximum match with this set is identified among all the biclusters obtained using RelDenClu.
 For a given country we say that there is a match between a bicluster $B$ and 90 percentile set if the country belongs to both or does not belong to either.
 Since the biclusters are obtained based on the similarity between features for chosen observations, it can be inferred that the relationship between these features distinguishes the given set of observations from other observations.
 Thus these features are likely to affect the spread of the disease.